BigTuna08/Banksformer_ecml_2022/uk/banksformer_no_conditioning/README.md

-# Czech data experiments - Banksformer NC
+# UK data experiments - Banksformer NC

 Code for running the syntetic data generation experiments from *Banksformer: A Deep Generative Model for Synthetic Transaction Sequences*